What is Economics – Study of the Production

 In short, economics includes the study of labor, land, investments, money, income, and production, and taxes and government expenditures.
 Thus various economists measure well-being, to learn how it may increase over time, and to evaluate the well-being of the rich and the poor.
 The most well-known book in economics is the “Inquiry into the Nature and Causes of The Wealth of Nations”, which is written by Adam Smith.
 Although the behavior of individuals is important, economics also reports the collective behavior of businesses, industries, governments, and countries.
 Microeconomics is thinking about how individuals make decisions.
 Macroeconomics, on the other hand, considers aggregate outcomes.
 These two viewpoints are essential in understanding most economic phenomena.

 Career in Economics

-A degree in Economics can lead into many career options.
+A degree in Economics can lead to many career options.
 For being a professional economist a postgraduate degree is usually required.
-Majority of Economics students after graduation obtain employment in various sectors like banking, accountancy, tax advice, actuarial work, insurance and trading etc.
+The majority of Economics students after graduation obtain employment in various sectors like banking, accountancy, tax advice, actuarial work, insurance, and trading, etc.

 Various Job Positions offered are

 - Policy Economist